sshado/Unbound-Machine-Time/README.md

+# Time as a Construct in the Unbound Machine

 As we delve into Dimension 0, we as a group will be experiencing extreme mechanics of spacetime which may on the surface appear to be incoherent.

 This write-up attempts to prepare a shared understanding of time and its mechanics as they apply to the Unbound Machine's "dimensions".
 This will hopefully serve to clarify *why* things work the way they do, and prepare the players for a journey into a non-linear narrative without losing the coherent plot we feel engaged in.